PCMDI/pcmdi.github.io/CMIP6/Guide/modelers.md

  data produced by your center is properly cited.
-Data users will be able to access citation information following the URL stored as a global attribute (further_info_url) in each of your netCDF files and also following links to each dataset displayed by the ESGF search service

-* Provide the following to Martina Stockhause (stockhause@dkrz.de) so that an account can be set up:
+Data users will be able to access citation information following the URL stored as a global attribute (further_info_url) in each of your netCDF files and also following links to each dataset displayed by the ESGF search service.
+Groups will also be required to provide the following to Martina Stockhause (stockhause@dkrz.de) so that an account can be set up:
   - Person: name, email, ORCID (if available), affiliation and
   - Specification of the data, for which this person is responsible, using the source_id and institution_id that you have registered at the [WCRP-CMIP github site][cmip6Cvs] (see first bullet above)

 * If you are not yet included in the CMIP6-MODELGROUPS-SCI mail list, register your scientific contact with CMIP Panel Chair, Veronika Eyring (veronika.eyring@dlr.de)